 'Mevrouw Ja en Meneer Nee'.

-Inge Bogaerts is a Belgian children's book illustrator, best known for the books 'Mevrouw Ja en Meneer Nee' (written by Pieter van Oudheusden, 2013) and 'Toen Mijn Vader Een Reus Was' (2016).
+Inge Bogaerts is a Belgian children's book illustrator, best-known for the books 'Mevrouw Ja en Meneer Nee' (2011) and and 'Toen Mijn Vader Een Reus Was' (2016), both written by Pieter van Oudheusden.
 She has also provided illustrations to magazine articles and humanitarian causes.
-Her work is characterized by frivolous and colourful collage drawings, which she regards as an antidote against the depressing things in life.
-Her artwork has been exhibited, awarded and 'Toen Mijn Vader Een Reus Was' (2013) has been translated in Chinese.
+Her work is characterized by frivolous and colorful collage drawings, which she regards as an antidote against the depressing things in life.
+Her artwork has been exhibited, awarded and 'Toen Mijn Vader Een Reus Was' has been translated into Chinese.
+In 2025, she published her first graphic novel, 'Het Oinkbeest' (2025), based on the musical audioplay by the Dutch children's musicians Elly & Rikkert.

 Early life and career

 Inge Bogaerts was born in 1983 in Wilrijk, a town outside Antwerp.
 Her father was a lab worker at Evonik Industries and is still head of the Vlaams Stripcentrum, a comics-related library and archive in Wilrijk.
-She enjoyed drawing from an early age.
+Inge enjoyed drawing from an early age.
 Among her graphic influences are Gustav Klimt, Egon Schiele, Sebastiaan Van Doninck, Gerda Dendooven, Randall.C, Goele Dewanckel, Kitty Krowter, Melanie Rutten, Olivier Jeffers, Judith Vanistendael, Olivier Schrauwen, Brecht Evens, Alice Neel, Shel Silverstein and Edgar Tytgat.
 She studied plastic arts at Pius X high school in Antwerp, where future Lambiek Comiclopedia writer Kjell Knudde was one of her classmates.
-Between 2002 and 2006 Bogaerts studied illustrative design at Sint Lucas School of Arts in Antwerp.
-There she met her then partner Dieter Desmet.
-After graduation the duo established Dinge, a studio specializing in illustration and graphic design.
+Between 2002 and 2006, Bogaerts studied illustrative design at Sint Lucas School of Arts in Antwerp.
+There she met Dieter Desmet, with whom, after graduation, she established a studio specializing in illustration and graphic design, named Dinge (2006-2010).
 Eventually Bogaerts decided to become a freelance illustrator.
 Among her clients have been Theater Luxemburg, Storm op Komst, Cie Barbere, Cie Kajet, 11.11.11, Oxfam and the event Stu Day.
 Her artwork has appeared in magazines like BoekieBoekie, Okki, Weekend Knack, Trends, De Morgen and issue #4 (2006) of comic magazine Parcifal.

 Collaboration with Pieter van Oudheusden

-Bogaerts' drawings for BoekieBoekie won the 2008 Art Award and brought her to the attention of novelist and comic writer Pieter van Oudheusden.
-He wrote a children's book, 'Mevrouw Ja en Meneer Nee' (Lannoo, 2011), which was Bogaerts' debut as a book illustrator.
+Bogaerts' drawings for BoekieBoekie won her the 2008 Art Award and brought her to the attention of novelist and comic writer Pieter van Oudheusden.
+His children's book 'Mevrouw Ja en Meneer Nee' (Lannoo, 2011) Bogaerts' debut as a book illustrator.
 'Mevrouw Ja en Meneer Nee' is a picture story about the optimistic Mrs. Ja and her pessimistic husband Mr. No. One day Mrs. Ja feels uncharacteristically depressed, which brings it to Mr. No to cheer her up again.
 Mrs. Ja was an obvious physical self-portrait of Bogaerts.
 One illustration in the book spoofs Titian's iconic painting 'Venus of Urbino' (1534).
-In 2018 Vanessa Joosten analyzed 'Mevrouw Ja en Meneer Nee' in a few pages of her 'Adulthood in Children's Literature' (Bloomsbury, 2018).
+In 2018, Vanessa Joosten analyzed 'Mevrouw Ja en Meneer Nee' in a few pages of her book 'Adulthood in Children's Literature' (Bloomsbury, 2018).

-In 2013 Van Oudheusden published the children's book 'Toen Mijn Vader Een Reus Was' (Lannoo, 2013), livened up with Bogaerts' drawings.
+Bogaert's second collaboration with Pieter Van Oudheusden was the children's book 'Toen Mijn Vader Een Reus Was' (Lannoo, 2016).
 The story is a moving portrait of a daughter who experiences her father as a giant.
-In 2016 it was translated and published by the Chinese company Anhui as a magazine issue.
+In 2016, it was also translated and published by the Chinese company Anhui as a magazine issue.
 A year later, the Chinese company Liaoning published it in book format.
-Future collaborations with Van Oudheusden were thwarted when the novelist died of a brain tumor in 2013.
+Future collaborations with Van Oudheusden were thwarted as the novelist had died of a brain tumor in 2013.

 Bogaerts contributed the illustrated fairy tale 'Jorinde en Jorimpel' to 'Het Grote Grimm Boek' (Lanoo, 2011).
-In 2012 she illustrated Geert de Kockere's children's book 'Iets' (Lannoo, 2017).
-The story is a fun rendition about the eternal question how life came into existence?
+In 2012, she illustrated Geert de Kockere's children's book 'Iets' (Lannoo, 2017), a fun rendition about the eternal question of how life came into existence.
 When the giantess Moer gets a creature named Something in her nose, she sneezes continents and islands.
 Something goes ashore, starts crawling and walking upright until he meets another creature, Something Else.
 They become a couple and conceive their child Something from Nothing.
 When Something from Nothing grows up, he/she meets yet another creature, Something Too.
 They conceive their children Something Else and Something Again, until all this offspring decides to give each other a more individual name.
-The mind boggling story is illustrated with colorful collage drawings.
+The mind-boggling story is illustrated with colorful collage drawings.

 Recognition

-Series and books by Inge Bogaerts you can order today:
+Series en boeken door Inge Bogaerts you can order today:

 X